avm1234567/Customboot-32/README.md

 Recording of the perfboard testing of STM32F103C8T6 SOC with the codes available in folder number 7:

 [**Full Working using STM SOC soldered on the breakout board andtested on perfboard**](https://drive.google.com/file/d/15sZR7zUH3JRWFjR2rwua6hHhE9rVFGUJ/view?usp=drive_link)

+For other results and test videos, please check assets folder.
 </h2>